SamReeves/ckd-wemanity/README.md

  * preprocessing.ipynb -- Jupyter notebook for cleaning and exploring data
  * presentation.ipynb -- Jupyter notebook containing analytical information
  * LICENSE -- Software license, go ahead and use it
- * ckdlib.py -- Helper functions for reproducing the analysis
  * arffToCsv.py -- File converter from github user haloboy777